Facebook Identity Provider | Login with Facebook

 Create registration toggle has been enabled, the user will also be registered for

-Create registration off and you will need to manually register a user for this application before they may complete login with Facebook.
+Create registration off.
+You will need to manually register a user for this application before they may

 That’s it, now the

-Login with Facebook button will show up on the login page for Pied Piper.
+Sign in with Facebook button will show up on the login page for the Pied Piper application.

 The Facebook App ID found in your Facebook application settings in the